almajd83/CFD_Intro/README.md

   Problem set used throughout the course

 - Matlab_code/
   MATLAB implementations corresponding to each workbook problem

+- Textbook/
+  This textbook forms the core of the course, providing theoretical interpretations and MATLAB implementations of numerical methods for partial differential equations and Computational Fluid Dynamics.

 ---